SRCF/docs/content/reference/timeout/more-info.md

 More information {#more-help}
 ================

-So you\'re excited to learn more about Timeout?
+So you're excited to learn more about Timeout?
 Great!
-Let\'s start:
+Let's start:

 Registration and signing in
 ---------------------------